 Most prospective tenants will need to provide their citizen service number, known as the BSN (burgerservicenummer).
 Expats may also be asked to provide an employment contract or bank statement.

 The type of tenancy contract an expat will sign depends on their preference and duration of stay.
 Fixed-period rental contracts are for an agreed minimum period, generally six to 12 months.
 This can include a clause allowing early termination and providing notice of at least one month.
-Alternatively, a more flexible lease option is an indefinite rental agreement which has no termination date.
+Alternatively, a more flexible lease option is an indefinite rental agreement that has no termination date.

 In the Netherlands, verbal rental agreements are legally valid, but we recommend signing a written agreement to serve as documentation and evidence in case of dispute or changes to the living situation.